 Dehumidifier vs Heaters

 You can use a heater to dry walls, floors and surfaces within a room.
 However, heat alone only disguises the effects of humidity.
-The hot air rises to the ceiling and the moisture remains.
+The hot air rises to the ceiling, and the moisture remains.
 Adding heat to a space doesn’t remove the moisture from the air.
-We have listed a few pros and cons of using a heater or a dehumidifier to dry a space -
+We have listed a few pros and cons of using a heater or a dehumidifier to dry an area —

 Where Can I Buy A Dehumidifier?

-There are many different types of dehumidifier available on the market so sometimes it is easy to categorise them by application to find the best match for you.
+There are many different types of dehumidifiers available on the market, so sometimes it is easy to categorise them by application to find the best match for you.

 Robust units that are easy to install, operate, and maintain.
-Dehumidifiers like the Master DH 732 Professional Dehumidifier are highly efficient and are ideal for flood restoration, construction, painting and decorating, and more.
+Dehumidifiers like the Master DH 732 Professional Dehumidifier are highly efficient and ideal for flood restoration, construction, painting and decorating, etc.

 Tough units that can be portable or wall-mounted.
 They are easy to use and have large extraction rates.
-Dehumidifiers such as the Dantherm CDF 50 is ideal for libraries, museums, offices, and more.
+Mounted dehumidifiers are ideal for libraries, museums, offices, and more.

-Home dehumidifiers are a versatile and effective solution in the prevention of mould, damp and decay in homes, garages, and other small spaces such as caravans, etc. These units are usually compact, portable dehumidifiers with an integrated water tank, although there are many versatile units available.
-The Woods MDK11 is perfect for many different rooms in a home, where as the Ecor Pro LD800 can be mounted, ducted, and used as a whole house dehumidifier.
+Home dehumidifiers are a versatile and effective solution in preventing mould, damp and decay in homes, garages, and other small spaces such as caravans, etc. These units are usually compact, portable dehumidifiers with an integrated water tank.
+However, there are many versatile units available.
+The Woods MDK11 is perfect for many different rooms in a home, whereas the Ecor Pro LD800 can be mounted, ducted, and used as a wholehouse dehumidifier.

-Check out a whole range of dehumdifiers for sale at National Heater Shops.
+Check out a whole range of dehumidifiers for sale at National Heater Shops.